Zhengtinghetim/Zhengtinghetim.github.io/_projects/2_projectAU.md

 ---

 I attended the course [Youth, Drugs and Alcohol - Social Science Approaches](https://international.au.dk/education/admissions/summeruniversity/course/youthdrugsandalcohol) at the [Aarhus University](https://international.au.dk/)

+This essay received a 10 in the Danish 12 grading scale.

 You can access the coursework file below.